CAT4 PRACTICE TEST

 GL Assessment CAT4 Introduction Video Below

 CAT4 is developed and delivered by GL-Assessment and can only be purchased by a teacher from a school.
 The exam is based on years of research and is very similar to an IQ test for adults.
 The fourth edition (current) took 5 years to develop and has been proven to accurately determine a child’s potential capability and future academic success at both school and university.
-It has been tested and validated against thousands of students.
+It has been tested and validated against thousands of students in the United Kingdom.

 You can try a free CAT4 practice test by clicking here.